-Cast iron cookware was originally limited to simple frying pans and casserole dishes.
+Cast iron cookware was originally only cookware like simple frying pans and casserole dishes.
 Eventually, it expanded to other cookware products and is now available in sets of different kinds and sizes.
-Plain cast iron cookware also later on evolved to enameled cast iron cookware.
-Enamel cast iron cookware is cast iron coated with vitreous enamel.
+Plain cast iron cookware also later evolved to enameled cast iron cookware.
+Enamel cast iron cookware has vitreous enamel coating it.
 The coating allows you to use the cookware without having to season it.
 It also eliminates the tedious process of cleaning cast iron cookware.

 Seasoning cast iron cookware

 To allow your “seasoning” to last, do not wash the cookware with soap.
-To clean the cookware, your may use rough scrubbing pad and hot water and you have to dry it immediately.
+To clean the cookware, you may use a rough scrubbing pad and hot water and you have to dry it immediately.

 Advantages of Enameled Cast Iron

 Convenience is the best advantage of enameled cast iron against vintage cast iron cookware.
-Enameled cast iron need not be seasoned, it can be used as is as it is already coated and has non-stick attributes.
-Cleaning is also easier, either by manual washing with soap and water or by using a dish washer.
+You don’t have to season an enameled cast iron, you can use it as is as it is.
+Cleaning is also easier, either by manual washing with soap and water or by using a dishwasher.

 How can cast iron cookware last for generations?

-A well taken cared off cast iron will last you a lifetime and beyond.
+A well taken care of cast iron will last you a lifetime and beyond.
 Seasoning iron cast may be a tiresome process but is very important in the upkeep of your cookware.
-Proper washing would also add life to you cast iron and will prevent the need to re-season it.
+Proper washing would also add life to your cast iron and will prevent the need to re-season it.

 Guide on Seasoning Cast Iron Cookware Set

 - Clean the cookware with warm water.
 It is not recommended to use dishwashing liquid or soap.
-To remove any food residues stuck on the cookware, use solid brush.
-For residues which really need to be washed with soap, you may do so since you are about to season your cookware.
-As earlier mentioned, seasoning is putting grease on your cast iron cookware and soap may take grease off.
+To remove any food residues stuck on the cookware, use a solid brush.
+For residues that need to be washed with soap, you may do so since you are about to season your cookware.
+As earlier mentioned, seasoning is putting grease on your cast iron cookware and soap may take the grease off.